FAQ: Family Medicine Program

 Will I have an assured place at the site I desire most (e.g. Newmarket) or is there a chance I may end up in Barrie?

-It is tough to predict which site will be more popular in the internal match as the preferences for each cohort really depends on the preferences of those residents that match to the stream each year.
-In the internal match, there is space for each applicant to add comments explaining preferences.
+It is difficult to predict which site will be more popular in the internal match as the preferences for each cohort really depends on the preferences of those residents that match to the stream each year.
+In the Barrie or Newmarket stream internal match, there is space for each applicant to add comments.
 This will allow each applicant to explain the reasoning behind their choice.
-Comments are considered during the internal match.

 What are the main differences between the teaching sites?

 There are 12 family medicine teaching sites in the Greater Toronto Area stream.
 The Barrie or Newmarket stream is a separate choice with residents selecting either site.
-Residents in the Integrated Communities Stream match to one of four mid-Ontario sites: Midland or Orillia (if matched to North York General Hospital in PGY 1) or Orangeville or Port Perry (if matched to Toronto East General Hospital in PGY 1).
+Residents in the Integrated Communities Stream match to one of four mid-Ontario sites: Midland or Orillia (if matched to North York General Hospital in PGY -1) or Orangeville or Port Perry (if matched to Toronto East General Hospital: Michael Garron Hospital in PGY-1).

-Each hospital has a slightly different curriculum with potential for different areas of focus that can be explored by residents.
+Each teaching hospital site has a slightly different curriculum with potential for different areas of focus that can be explored by residents.
 However, the requirements of the College of Family Physicians of Canada are adequately met at every site.
-You will learn more about the individual sites at the interview day and by reading the information available here.
-For more information about the sites you may contact the sites’ chief residents or site directors and administrators who would be happy to answer any questions.
+You will learn more about the individual sites at the Meet and Greet Session and Open House and by reading the information available here.
+For more information about the teaching hospital sites you may contact the sites’ chief residents or site directors and administrators who would be happy to answer any questions.

 Is the program responsive to residents’ needs?